 Useful for: replacing all the occurrences of one word in your sheet with another word.

 This formula isn’t too useful on its own, but combined with the next few I’ll show you, it’s a beast!
 All this does is find the character account at which the string of characters you’re looking for occurs in the cell (if it doesn’t occur, it’ll throw a #VALUE! error).
+This is a must-know for every excel marketing guru.

 Useful for: finding at what character a string occurs (mostly used to support other formulas).

-Using the left formula you can pull all the characters to the left of a specified string from the cell.
+Using the left formula on Excel, you can pull all the characters to the left of a specified string from the cell.
 This is used very heavily when preparing bulk sheets for ads, or parsing out specific variables in reports based on your naming conventions for ad names / utm parameters.

 Useful for: grabbing everything to the left of a string (utm params, url domains, ad names, etc.)